Computational Indistinguishability between Quantum States and Its Cryptographic Application: Introduction

 \section{Introduction}

-Since Diffie and Hellman \cite{DH76} first used a computationally intractable problem to design a key exchange protocol, computational cryptography has been extensively studied; especially, a number of practical cryptographic systems (e.g., public-key cryptosystems (PKCs), bit commitment schemes (BCSs), pseudorandom generators, and digital signature schemes) have been proposed under popular intractability assumptions, such as the hardness of the integer factorization problem (IFP) and the discrete logarithm problem (DLP), for which no efficient classical (i.e., deterministic or probabilistic) algorithm have been found.
-Using the power of quantum computation, however, we can efficiently solve various number-theoretic problems, including IFP (and the quadratic residuosity problem) \cite{Sho97}, DLP (and the Diffie-Hellman problem) \cite{BL95,Kit95,Sho97}, and the principal ideal problem \cite{Hal02}.
-Therefore, a {\em quantum adversary} (i.e., an adversary who runs a quantum computer) can easily break the cryptosystems whose security proofs heavily rely on the computational hardness of these problems.
+In 1976, Diffie and Hellman \cite{DH76} first used a computationally intractable problem to design a key exchange protocol.
+Computational cryptography has since then become an important field of extensive study.
+A number of practical cryptographic systems (e.g., public-key cryptosystems (PKCs), bit commitment schemes (BCSs), pseudorandom generators, and digital signature schemes) have been proposed under popular intractability assumptions, such as the hardness of the integer factorization problem (IFP) and the discrete logarithm problem (DLP), for which no efficient classical algorithm has been found.
+Using the power of quantum computation, however, we can efficiently solve various number-theoretic problems, including IFP (and thus, the quadratic residuosity problem) \cite{Sho97}, DLP (and also the Diffie-Hellman problem) \cite{BL95,Kit95,Sho97}, and the principal ideal problem \cite{Hal07} (see also \cite{Des02,Sch09}).
+This indicates that a {\em quantum adversary} (i.e., an adversary who operates a quantum computer) can easily break any cryptosystems whose security proofs rely on the computational hardness of those problems.

-Fighting against such a powerful quantum adversary, a new area of cryptography, so-called {\em quantum cryptography}, has emerged in the past two decades.
-In 1984, Bennett and Brassard~\cite{BB84} proposed a {\em quantum key distribution scheme\/} via a quantum communication channel.
-Its unconditional security was later proven by Mayers \cite{May01}.
-Nonetheless, as Mayers \cite{May97} and Lo and Chau \cite{LC97} independently demonstrated, quantum mechanics cannot make all cryptographic schemes information-theoretically secure as we had hoped; in particular, they proved that no quantum BCS can be both concealing and binding unconditionally.
-Therefore, ``computational'' approaches are still important in quantum cryptography.
-Along this line, a number of quantum cryptographic properties have been discussed from the complexity-theoretic point of view \cite{AC02,CDMS04,CLS01,DFS04,DMS00,OTU00}.
+In order to deal with such a powerful quantum adversary, a new area of cryptography, so-called {\em quantum cryptography}, has emerged in the past quarter century.
+In 1984, Bennett and Brassard~\cite{BB84} first proposed a {\em quantum key distribution scheme\/}, in which a party can securely send a secret key to another party through a quantum communication channel.
+Its unconditional security was later proven by Mayers \cite{May01} (and more sophisticated proofs were given by, e.g., Shor and Preskill~\cite{SP00} and Renner~\cite{Ren05}).
+Against our early hope, quantum mechanics cannot make all cryptographic schemes information-theoretically secure since, for instance, as Mayers \cite{May97} and Lo and Chau \cite{LC97} independently demonstrated, no quantum BCS can be both unconditionally concealing and binding.
+Therefore, ``computational'' approaches are still important and also viable in quantum cryptography.
+Along this line of study, a number of quantum cryptographic properties have been discussed from complexity-theoretic viewpoints \cite{AC02,CDMS04,CLS01,DFS04,DMS00,OTU00}.